Manuel-heav/shortcuts/README.md

 - Extensions
 - Search Engine
 - Why duck duck go?
-  -No tracking
+  - No tracking
-  -We have !bangs.
+  - We have !bangs.